Mhmod-Hsn/Magic-Box/README.md

 # Magic-Box
-Simple Magic Box generator with C
-I'll be happy with your contributions
+Simple Magic Box generator with C, I'll be happy with your contributions